bcnataly/data-analyst-portfolio-nataly/3_Project_Excel/README.md

 | Profit by Brand and Product                | SUMIFS() | New Rule > Rules created to identify the product generating the highest and lowest profit per brand |
 | Profit by Sales Agent<br>Profit by Brand<br>Profit by Product| SUMIF() | Data Bars > Gradient Fill > Green Data Bars |

-- **Pivot tables to extract insights and build the dynamic charts displayed in the dashboard**This information is shown in the **Pivot_tables** sheet.
+- **Pivot tables to extract insights and build the dynamic charts displayed in the dashboard**This information is shown in the **04_Pivot_tables** sheet.

-### 📊 Dashboard
+### 📊 Data Visualization

 The dashboard uses visual elements to present key insights about EuroTech Essentials' profits.
-This data visualization is displayed on the Dashboard sheet.
+This data visualization is displayed on the **05_Dashboard** sheet.

 | Chart Type        | Title                            | Description                                              | Filter(s)            |
 |-------------------|----------------------------------|----------------------------------------------------------|----------------------|